SCBreems/Scripts/README.md

 Ansible improves efficiency, management, and scalability by allowing you to manage all of your servers at once instead of managing each server one by one.

 The playbook implements the following tasks:
-- First you want to configure the Elk VM with Docker.
+- First, you want to configure the Elk VM with Docker.
-- Secondly you want to install docker.io & python3-pip.
+- Secondly, you want to install docker.io & python3-pip.
-- Third you want to install th docker module.
+- Third, you want to install the docker module.
 - Lastly, you want to download the sebp/elk:761 image.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.